 Dr. Meier and his team in Los Angeles have helped countless patients recover from injuries to their ACLs.
 His extensive knowledge and experience in arthroscopic surgery makes him one of the country’s foremost experts on the subject, and he has traveled the world to teach his methods to physicians in developing countries.

-Contact Dr. Meier and his team of experienced orthopedic surgeons in Los Angeles today at 310.736.2793 to schedule an appointment for consultation in the Beverly Hills office.
+Contact Dr. Meier and his team of experienced orthopedic surgeons in Los Angeles today at 310.736.2793 to schedule an appointment for a consultation in the Beverly Hills office.

-Next, learn about how Dr. Meier treats other knee ligament injuries.
+Next, learn about knee ligament injury treatment.